AI Use Cases/Logistics

 ROI & Revenue Impact

-$200K per relationship annually; at
+$200K per relationship annually through

 $10M in retained contract value